 Our semiparametric single-index model can be seen as a generalization of both the Cox model and the accelerated failure time model.
 Moreover, a new feature of our procedure stands in the measure $w$ involved in our estimators which is designed to prevent us from problems in the tail of the distribution due to the presence of censoring.
 Then, we proposed a data-driven method to choose this measure adaptively.
 Our criterion is based on the minimization of the mean squared error for the estimation of $\theta_0$ but our procedure is flexible enough to allow the use of any other criteria more adapted to the context.
 For example, we could consider a criterion directly based on the error of the estimation of $\mu$.

-In this work, we mainly focused on kernel estimators for estimating the nonparametric part of our model, providing methods to choose the smoothing parameters from the data.
-Nevertheless, all our results are still valid for a general class of nonparametric estimators and do only rely on convergence properties.
-Hence, other kinds of estimators may be used provided they satisfy these conditions.
+In this work, we mainly focused on kernel estimators for estimating the nonparametric part of our model, providing methods to choose the smoothing parameter from the data.
+Nevertheless, all our results are valid for any nonparametric estimator of $\mu_{\theta}$ provided it satisfies some convergence properties (see Assumption \ref{aunifconv}).
+Hence, other kinds of estimators may be used provided they satisfy these conditions.\\